Battle of Neerwinden (1793): Results

 On the Coalition side, Mack was given much of the credit for Coburg's triumph.
-Blamed for the defeat, Miranda traveled to Paris to intrigue against Dumouriez.
+Dumouriez blamed Miranda for the defeat.
+Miranda subsequently returned to Paris to defend his conduct and denounce Dumouriez's actions.
+His conduct at Neerwinden later formed part of the case brought against him before the Revolutionary Tribunal.
 The Austro-Dutch reported losses of 97 officers, 2,762 rank and file and 779 horses.
 The French lost 4,000 killed and wounded, plus 1,000 men and 30 artillery pieces captured.
 General of Brigade Georges Guiscard de Bar was killed and four generals were wounded.
 Another source estimated Austrian losses as 2,600 killed and wounded and 400 missing while French casualties were 3,000 killed and wounded plus 1,000 missing or prisoners.
 Immediately after the battle, about 6,000 French volunteers deserted the colors and went home.
 Three days later, Dumouriez's army only numbered about 20,000 troops as the men deserted in hundreds.
 On 23 March there was a clash at Pellenberg where Coburg with 38,000 soldiers defeated Dumouriez with 22,000.
 The Austrians sustained 900 casualties while inflicting 2,000 on the French.